Oak is one of the most popular choices for hardwood flooring. It’s strong, long-lasting, and beautiful.

 The choice is clear if you would like to customize the color of your floors––white oak will more readily accept a stain, especially if you’re going with a lighter stain like gray.
 However, this is not to say that you cannot stain red oak floors.
 If you’re going for a darker stain like dark walnut or molasses, red oak will be more likely to accept the color than with a lighter stain, as the pinkish hues of the red oak would be less likely to come through.

-Difference in hardness
+Difference in Hardness

 There’s a slight difference in the Janka hardness rating of white oak and red oak––white oak has a Janka hardness rating of 1360 compared to red oak’s slightly lower rating of 1290.
 This difference means that white oak is a little bit hardier and more durable in the face of potential damage like scratches and small dents.
 Learn more about Janka hardness ratings and other terms in our hardwood flooring glossary.